Source: Rohan Beckford

 Amber D. Dodd

-I’m an award-winning writer, editor and curator with a special interest in contextualizing Black America.
+I’m an award-winning writer and editor with a special interest in contextualizing Black America.

-My former roles include covering social and racial inequities in the Pacific Northwest.
-My award-winning work as a race-equity reporter includes coverage of the Indigenous tribes of America’s Murdered and Missing Indigenous Person Movement (MMIP), anti-LGBTQ+ Idaho protests, and the lives of immigrants in Spokane such as boxer Fadya Hakere.
+My former roles include being a Racial-Equity Reporter in the Pacific Northwest at the Spokesman-Review.
+My award-winning reporting includes coverage of the Indigenous tribes of America’s Murdered and Missing Indigenous Person Movement (MMIP), anti-LGBTQ+ Idaho protests, and the lives of immigrants in Spokane such as boxer Fadya Hakere.
 I also taught seminars of race and reporting on white supremacy at Whitworth University and Gonzaga University too.

+I’m all about authenticity.
 I love special projects.
 I have my own creative brand, blaQplight., a platform dedicated to educating, empowering and entertaining the Black community and our diaspora.
-To celebrate hip-hop’s 50th birthday, I curated Howard Magazine’s Fall ’23 issue “Hip-Hop+Howard.”
+To celebrate hip-hop’s 50th birthday, I served as the guest editor and curated Howard Magazine’s Fall ’23 issue “Hip-Hop+Howard.”

 I have international works as well.
 For the U.K.-based, independent paper Hot Potato, I wrote about America’s 2020 presidential election from a Black women’s perspective.
 In 2019, I wrote an essay on working as the only Black, female sports reporter at Mississippi State University for ‘Unbias the News: Why diversity matters for journalism,’ a book featuring 31 journalists from around the world for the German-based anthology.
 I was a sports journalist for eight (8) years, covering SEC women’s basketball, the WNBA’s Washington Mystics, and a reporter on high school and little league sports throughout the East coast and in Mississippi during college.

-Outside of my journalistic thesis, I am a nonfiction writer and a former Latin scholar.
-With an emphasis on Latin to English translation and semantic sentence structures, my Latin scholarship is a focal point of my copyediting practices.
+Outside of my journalistic thesis, I am a nonfiction writer and Latin scholar.
+With an emphasis on Latin to English translation, semantic word choice, and sentence structures, my Latin scholarship is a focal point of my copyediting practices.
 My nonfiction has been recognized with a few awards such as my hybrid piece ‘Instagram is Nonfiction’ that placed second in Stellium Literary Magazine’s Cusp Prize.
 I won the $1,000 prize for TEXLANDIA’s Magazine’s 2022 Best in the Land Contest for my nonfiction short story ‘Party Favors.’

 Contest judge and writer Cameron Dezen Hammon said, “At times, ‘Party Favors’ leans toward the psychic force of Kiese Laymon’s ‘Heavy,’ and the musicality of Junot Diaz’s ‘This Is How You Lose Her.’
 This writer is one to watch.”